buditanrim/buditanrim.github.io/_posts/2020-09-14-misunderstanding-of-business.md

 I once hated the word “business.”
 I thought product designer must focus on making the customer’s life better.
 The word human-centered also contributes to this misunderstanding, at least for me.
 It says: human-centered.
 So, aren’t we need to think just about humans, users, or customers?

 Apparently, that’s not the case.
-Later in my career, I realize that’s I took a wrong definition of human-centered; it means nothing if our company can’t be sustainable and can’t keep serving the customer.

 What human-centered practice is suggesting is human first, not human only.
 You should observe and understand the customer to find the underlying problem, so you can build a product that is more likely for customer to use or buy your product.
 While still considering all other factors: viability for business, finance, and legal and feasibility for technology to build it within a constraint.